How Simplicity Encourages Creativity

 - enjoy the creativity that others have to offer

-Let’s embrace our creative moments when they present themselves instead of waiting until we are ready.
+Embrace your creative moments when they present themselves instead of waiting until you are ready.

 Recommending reading on creativity